mkarneim/beanfabrics/README.md

 ### Download
 * The [releases page] contains links to all stable releases with a change log and the download links.
-* There is a [Beanfabrics Eclipse plugin] for creating custom view classes.
+* There is also a [Beanfabrics Eclipse plugin] for creating custom view classes.

 ### Documentation